 About 25 minutes south of the Lighthouse the town of Gualala offers shopping, dining, two gas stations and the amazing 11,000 square foot Gualala Arts Center.

 Consider participating on a guided hike with Unbeaten Path Hiking Tours.
-Margaret Lindgren offers a variety of packages including a combination hike and Lighthouse tour designed to give tour-goers a real sense of the history of this incredible area.
+Margaret Lindgren offers a variety of packages designed to give tour-goers a real sense of the history of this incredible area.
 To quote Unbeaten Path Hiking Tours: “Each Unbeaten Path tour is guided by a conscientious and knowledgeable guide with the opportunity for great photos, wonderful conversation, insight and, most importantly, priceless memories.
 If you are looking for an experience that is personalized, comfortable and relaxing then Unbeaten Path is for you!”

 In Fort Bragg find the famous Skunk Train, a must-do for train enthusiasts and families.
 Also popular with families is the B. Bryan Preserve, Point Arena’s own wildlife preserve offering animal feedings and guided tours of the grounds where they have been breeding and preserving African hoof stock for over a decade.
 For those who can’t get enough of the hoof, consider beach-by-horseback with Ross Ranch Horseback Tours.